richardstartin/richardstartin.github.io/_posts/2019-02-24-does-inlined-mean-streamlined-part-1-escape-analysis.md

 </tbody></table>
 </div>

-24B/op is the size of instances of the <code class="java">Instant` class (when a simple garbage collector like SerialGC is used), which contains an 8 byte number of seconds since 1970 and a 4 byte number of nanoseconds, plus a 12 byte object header.
+24B/op is the size of instances of the `Instant` class (when a simple garbage collector like SerialGC is used), which contains an 8 byte number of seconds since 1970 and a 4 byte number of nanoseconds, plus a 12 byte object header.
 So the wrapper type can't have been allocated in these cases!
-40B/op includes the 16 bytes taken up by the materialised <code class="java">Optional` (12 bytes for the header and 4 bytes for a compressed reference to the <code class="java">Instant`).
+40B/op includes the 16 bytes taken up by the materialised `Optional` (12 bytes for the header and 4 bytes for a compressed reference to the `Instant`).
 The difference is caused by the limitations of escape analysis: it gives up trying to prove allocation is unnecessary whenever the allocating method can't be inlined, and incidentally gives up when the allocation takes place within a conditional statement.
 In scenario TWO, a conditional statement is introduced by inlining two possible implementations, which means each operation allocates the 16 bytes required for the optional.

-The signal is fairly weak in this benchmark, and is almost entirely masked by the fact the benchmark will allocate a 24 byte <code class="java">Instant` per invocation.
+The signal is fairly weak in this benchmark, and is almost entirely masked by the fact the benchmark will allocate a 24 byte `Instant` per invocation.
 To accentuate the difference, we can isolate background allocation from the benchmark and track the same metrics.

 ```java
   @State(Scope.Benchmark)